dlvoy/base-plate-outliner/README.md

 - **Border Precision**: Border cubes use floating-point mm coordinates for precise positioning (e.g., 3.2mm, 4.5mm)
 - **Gap Elimination**: All baseplates are generated with `baseSideAdjustment = 0` to eliminate gaps between adjacent pieces
 - **Integration**: The generated script uses the MachineBlocks library's `machineblock()` function with standard configuration parameters
+- **Path Handling**: Generated .scad files use relative paths for `use` and `include` directives (e.g., `use <machineblocks/lib/block.scad>`).
+These paths are relative to the script's main directory.
+If you generate output files in different directories using `-o`, the relative paths may not resolve correctly in OpenSCAD.
+Solutions:
+  - Generate output files in the same directory as the script
+  - Install MachineBlocks globally in OpenSCAD (see OpenSCAD documentation for library paths)
+  - Manually edit the `use` and `include` paths in the generated .scad file to use absolute paths or correct relative paths

 ## About MachineBlocks

-This project uses the [MachineBlocks](https://github.com/pks5/machineblocks) library, which is a comprehensive OpenSCAD library for creating LEGO-compatible bricks and components.
+This project uses the [MachineBlocks](https://github.com/pks5/machineblocks) library, which is a comprehensive OpenSCAD library for creating big-L compatible bricks and components.
 MachineBlocks provides:

 - Parametric brick generation
 - Support for various brick types (standard, Technic, plates, etc.)